demisto/content-docs/docs/packs/packs-format.md

 ]
 ```

-#### Once your contribution is merged, pack details will show the following
+#### Once your contribution is merged, pack details will show the following:

 ![image](https://user-images.githubusercontent.com/44666568/176713193-8a0857bf-a5ed-45cd-98e4-3c575752c0ff.png)